 To pass the subject, students should obtain 5 points out of 10 after adding up each section of the assessment procedure.
 In addition, the student needs to have at least 4 out of 10 in each of the three assessment sections or categories.
-Only those students who have done a minimum of 50% in the continuous assessment will be allowed to sit for the finals in May-June; otherwise, they will have to wait for the July opportunity.
 Active participation in the different class activities, as well as additional "extra-credit" activities carried out by the students during the course, could be awarded up to an extra 5% of the final mark.
 This can include voluntary work, alternative readings or any other activity proposed and accepted by students and teachers.
-EXEMPTION (DISPENSA ACADÉMICA): Those who are officially registered as part-time students, and have been granted permission not to attend classes, as stipulated in the regulations of this University, should contact the teacher at the beginning of the course.
-These students will be assessed in either of the opportunities according to the same criteria specified for the second opportunity.